benjamin90s/Vehicle-and-License-Plate-Detection-App/README.md

 Features

 Vehicle Detection: Identifies vehicles within images.

-# License Plate Detection: Detects license plate from detected vehicles.
+License Plate Detection: Detects license plate from detected vehicles.

 Android Application: Built using Android Studio for mobile device compatibility.

-Access to Project Files

 For access to the datasets, Android Studio project files, and the Android .apk files, please connect with me on LinkedIn.